Troubleshooting guide for OpenVPN Access Server AWS tiered instance licensing

-Confirm that you are using AWS tiered instances
+Confirm you're using AWS tiered instances

-IP address 169.254.169.254, port 80:
+• IP address 169.254.169.254, port 80: http://169.254.169.254/latest/meta-data/

-These DNS names with wide dynamic IP ranges, on port TCP 443:
+• These DNS names with wide dynamic IP ranges on port TCP 443:

 awspc1.openvpn.net